-- Fruits and vegetables
+- Bread and pasta

 - Foods containing fructose

 The bacteria lining your large intestine play a vital role in helping your body digest food.
-You probably have over 500 different types of bacteria in your gut, and scientists now think that the balance between these different types of bacteria affects digestion and indeed other aspects of health.
+You have over 500 different types of bacteria in your gut, and scientists now think that the balance between these different types of bacteria affects digestion and other aspects of health.